oracle-livelabs/oic/oic-gen3/core-competencies/rapid-adapter-builder/get-started-rab/setup/setup.md

 6. Click through the remaining wizard pages without making changes and save the application

-7. Activate the application for use.
+7. Click on *Activate* to activate the application for use.

     Make a note of below
       - ClientId
       - Secret
       - Scope (that ends with urn:opc:resource:consumer::all)

-## Task 6: Add roles to the client application
+## Task 6: Add client application to the OIC Service Developer Role

-To successfully use the client credentials, assign the integration-instance developer role to the client application you created previously.
+To successfully use the client credentials, assign the integration instance **Service Developer** role to the client application you created previously.

+***If you tenancy is enabled with Domains follow the below steps:***

+1. Go to  **Identity & Security &gt; Domains &gt; Oracle Cloud Services** in the OCI Console.

+2. Search for your OIC instance, and Select the instance.
+Under **Resources** section Select *Application Roles*

+3. From the list of Application Roles, expand the **Service Developer** role, and then click **Assign Applications**.
+Select the *Show available applications*, and Search for the confidential app created in the previous section.

+3. Select the client application and click **Assign**.
+Now, IAM assigns the integration-instance a service developer role to the application.

+***If you tenancy is enabled with IDCS follow the below steps:***

 1. Go to the **Application Roles** tab of the Oracle Identity Cloud Service application.
 The list of all applicable roles appears.

-2. Locate and click the ServiceDeveloper role, and then click **Assign Applications**.
+2. Locate and click the **ServiceDeveloper** role, and then click **Assign Applications**.
 The Assign Applications dialog appears, displaying the client application you created previously.

 3. Select the client application and click **OK**.
 Now, IDCS assigns the integration-instance developer role to the application.

 ## Task 7: Download and Install the Required Software